WordPress/openverse/documentation/reference/consent_decision_making.md

 #### Reactions

-This round also invites participants to share reactions, positive or negative, separate from potential paramount objections and in particular is an excellent venue to highlight positive aspects of the proposal regardless of whether paramount objections might be raised later.
+This round also invites participants to share reactions, positive or negative, separate from potential paramount objections.
+This is an excellent round to highlight positive aspects of the proposal, regardless of any paramount objections.
 You may also share non-paramount objections at this round.
 For example, “I find JavaScript harder to work with than Python” is an objection but not a paramount objection.
 What makes an objection “paramount” is clarified further in the [Objection round](#objection-round) below.

-Reactions are explicitly expected at this round because, similar to questions, they can help prompt further clarification from the author to be address in the revision round.
+Reactions are expected during this round because, similar to questions, they can help prompt further clarification from the author to be address in the revision round.